The Fed hawks don’t matter. The doves do!

 He named one of the biggest and riskiest asset bubbles, commercial real estate.
 It doesn’t plateau.
 But it either booms, driven by cheap credit, lots of liquidity, and endless hype.
 Or it crashes.
 And he worried that banks and coddled investors, including holders of commercial-mortgage backed securities, will get hit by the shrapnel.

 Bonds got hit too, and yields rose, with the 10-year Treasury yield jumping 6 basis points to 1.67%, the highest since the Brexit vote.
 The 30-year Treasury yield jumped 7 basis points to 2.39%.
-In Europe, bonds also fell, with the German 10-year yield jumping 8 basis points and turning positive for the first time since the Brexit vote.

 No one cares when the Fed hawks squawk about rates being too low, or whatever; they always do that, and that’s why they’re hawks.
 When it comes to set policy, they’re shoved aside.

 But when a solid dove like Rosengren squawks about rates being too low and “waiting too long to tighten,” and when he frets about bubbles that could go haywire and do some real damage, suddenly markets break out in cold sweat.